This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 Which brings us back to the Quidditch babble.
 Everyone may not all be talking about the same thing.
 There is babble about when Gryffindor last won the Quidditch Cup, and there is babble about when Gryffindor last won a match.
 From Minerva and the twins, I think it sounds very much as if the first year without Charlie, Gryffindor had a terrible year and never won any of their matches.
 Gryffindor hadn’t won a match “since Charlie left.”

 The Cup, however is a different kettle of fish.
 It is easy to miss out on the Quidditch Cup, even in the face of some stellar individual wins during that particular season.
 Wood tells us at the opening of the PoA season that Gryffindor hadn’t taken the Cup for 7 years.
 Depending on what he is counting back from might make a difference, but rationally it ought to count back to Charlie’s 3rd year.
 Which was Oliver’s 1st.
-We do not know who took the cup the year before that, and Oliver’s memory wouldn’t go back that far at Hogwarts.
+We do not know who took the cup the year before that, and Oliver’s memory wouldn’t go back that much farther at Hogwarts.
 We don’t know when Charlie became Captain, but I don’t think we’ve ever heard of a Quidditch Captain who was younger than a 5th year.
 Since the office is the equivalent of Prefect, this would make sense.

 So, hypothetically Charlie might have won the Cup for Gryffindor in his 3rd year, done some really fine playing in his 4th and 5th years, been team Captain (as well as Prefect) in his 5th year but still not won the Cup during it.
 And at the end of the year, sat his OWLs, and left school to wrangle dragons.